 - Applicants must have a basic knowledge of the language of the host country when they embark upon their residency.

-Artists awarded residencies at the Bundesatelier at Cité Internationale des Arts in Paris receive a cash stipend from Berlin’s Senate Department of Culture and Europe (incl. travel/transport/material costs) of €2,500 per month plus free accommodation.
-More information on residencies at Cité is available in the programme flyer.
+Artists awarded residencies at the Cité Internationale des Arts in Paris receive a monthly grant from Berlin’s Senate Department for Culture (incl. travel/transport and material) of €2,500 plus free accommodation.

 Call for applications